 Show Data-At-Rest Encryption (DARE) configuration page (Requires empty storage container)

-If the tenant has the required encryption of the data in the cloud (Cluster Server side), a DARE configuration page can be shown upon the first usage to set it up.
+page can be shown upon the first usage to set it up.

 Allow creation of guest users